thenativeweb/wolkenkit-eventstore/README.md

 The assignment from the given events to their appropriate aggregates is done using the events' information.
 The `revision` of the events *must* be given in their `metadata` section.

 *Please note that the events are saved within a single atomic transaction.
 If saving fails for at least one event, the entire transaction is rolled back, so no events are saved at all.*

+Whenever the revision of an event is divisible by 100, a snapshot for the appropriate aggregate is written based on the state that is attached to that event.

 #### Saving a single event